-- White Vinegar – To give the dressing some tang!
+- White Vinegar - This gives the salad dressing a nice tangy flavor.

-Start by adding the broccoli, crumbled bacon, almonds, cheddar, and red onion to a large mixing bowl.
+Start by adding the broccoli, chopped bacon, almonds, cheddar, and red onion to a large mixing bowl.

-Next, in a separate small bowl mix the mayonnaise, Swerve, and vinegar to make the salad dressing.
+Next, make the dressing.
+In a separate small bowl mix the mayonnaise, sweetener, and vinegar to make the salad dressing.
 Season it with a little salt and pepper to taste.